-The Polarity MAP® is a conceptual and visual heuristic employed to identify the salient tensions (polarities) impacting performance, development and sustained success.
+The Polarity MAP® is a conceptual and visual heuristic employed to identify the salient tensions (polarities) impacting performance, development and sustained success for individuals, teams and organizations.
 Polarities are tensions between interrelated pairs of values, behaviors, or strategies that are equally important even though the tendency is to focus on one to the neglect of the other, e.g., Candor AND Diplomacy, Accountability AND Tolerance, Continuity AND Transformation.
-However, there are hundreds of possible polarities, contributing to a complex social dynamic, whether or not we are aware of it.
+However, there are hundreds of possible polarities, contributing to a complex social dynamic, whether or not we are aware of them.

 We use the Polarity MAP® to identify the specific polarities influencing you and your organization.
 In a facilitated conversation with a licensed trained PACT™ consultant, clients define the positive outcomes achievable through leveraging the polarity identified and avoiding the negative impact of over-focusing on one pole.
 This process helps clients to see the interrelated dynamics of the ‘bigger’ picture, recognize how their preferences are influencing their behavior, and how they might better leverage a fuller understanding of the polarities (tensions) to realize their short- and long-term goals.
-To achieve their goals, concrete Action Steps are defined to pursue the positive outcomes of accommodating both poles over time; Early Warning signs are also established to help monitor progress and ensure that a constructive cycle, with an emphasis on addressing both poles is maintained.
+To achieve their goals, concrete Action Steps are defined to pursue the positive outcomes of accommodating both poles over time; Early Warning signs are also established to help monitor progress and ensure that a constructive cycle, with attention to the importance of both poles is maintained.

 Our experience using the Polarity MAP® is that it allows clients to make sense of the complexity of interrelated events, circumstances, and tensions they are experiencing in their environment so that they can successfully navigate this terrain as they grow in their leadership mastery.